Islam in Tanzania: History

 The Great Mosque of Kilwa is one of the earliest surviving mosques in the African Great Lakes.

 The earliest evidence of a Muslim presence in the African Great Lakes is the foundation of a mosque in Shanga on Pate Island, where gold, silver and copper coins dating from 830 were found during an excavation in the 1980s.
 The oldest functioning mosque is the Kizimkazi mosque which dates back to the 11th or early 12th century.

 The political history of Islam in the country can be traced to the establishment of the Kilwa Sultanate in the 10th century by Ali ibn al-Hassan Shirazi, a Persian prince of Shiraz.
 Islam was mainly spread through trade activity along the East African coast and by the 16th century, Islam was firmly established in the region.

 Despite Tanzania being home to some of the earliest Muslim outposts in subsaharan Africa, Islam didn't spread into the interior until the 19th century.

 This is due to the hinterland of the coast being dry and infertile, with the major population and agricultural centres being hundreds of kilometres away around the African Great Lakes.
-Also, all it's needs in terms of foodstuffs, ivory and slaves were met by it's immediate hinterland or by local Bantu traders like the Nyamwezi.
+Also, all its needs in terms of foodstuffs, ivory and slaves were met by its immediate hinterland or by local Bantu traders like the Nyamwezi.
 So there was no incentive to attempt the expensive and risky expedition deep into the interior.

 This changed in the 19th century, as the Zanzibar Sultanate unified the small, competing Swahili city states, and strengthened the Islamic practice within them.
 It also displaced many Muslims who emigrated to the rural mainland.

 More importantly, in the 19th century, a massive demand for slaves and ivory emerged.
 Slaves for the Clove plantations on Zanzibar, Pemba and French colonies of Réunion and Mauritius.
 Ivory due to the rise of western middle classes, with Zanzibari ivory prices doubling between 1826-1857 and then doubling again by 1890.
 Gum copal also increased in demand.

 This meant that the hinterland could no longer supply enough Ivory or Slaves to meet demand.
 So Muslims began to venture into the interior to the source of these products, to meet the increased demand, as well as to increase Muslim profits by cutting out intermediate traders like the Nyamwezi.
 The huge Ivory price increase gave enough capital to finance the dangerous journey of the caravans into the interior.

 The earliest travelers from the coast into the interior are said to have been two Indian Muslim brothers, Sayan and Musa Muzuri, who departed the coast around 1825 with more than fifteen tons of pearls and textiles that were credited to the account of the Omani liwali of Zanzibar.
 Sayan died en route; Musa, after suffering a large loss of merchandise, settled for several years in the Lake Victoria region.
 His business prospered, especially at Tabora and Karagwe, where he appears to have been one of the most successful traders of the mid-nineteenth century.